24 Benefits Of Whey Protein, Its Uses, And Side Effects

 Heart stroke causes paralysis, loss of speech and poor memory.
 It is also the third leading cause of death in women.
 Whey protein lowers the LDL cholesterol (which is a contributing factor to cardiovascular diseases such as strokes).
 It reduces blood pressure and also reduces the risk of heart diseases and stroke (10), (11).

 One of the best whey protein benefits is boosting immunity.
 Whey protein improves immune response and helps fight infections in women.
 It boosts the immune system by increasing the production of glutathione.
 This is a powerful antioxidant which helps in detoxification.
-Women suffering from asthma should be supplemented with whey protein to improve their cytokine response (12), (13).
+Women suffering from asthma should be supplemented with whey protein to improve their cytokine responsei XAn excessive immune response where too many immune-system-modulating cells are released into the bloodstream, causing harm to the body.
+(12), (13).

 8. Strengthening Muscles

-Whey protein is required for repairing and strengthening muscles.
+Whey protein is required for repairing, strengthening, and muscle building.
 Workout and daily exercises deplete the energy levels in the body, leading to muscle deterioration.
 Whey protein comes from cow’s milk and is a great natural protein for building and repairing muscles (14).

 9. Healthy Nails And Skin: